neelsoumya/teaching_web_development/materials/css_fundamentals.md

 # Cascading Style Sheets (CSS) Fundamentals

-[Video by Dr. Chuck on CSS Basics](https://youtu.be/b99aHsUi7Zk?si=cuq9ayGqB-4pBvSX): A beginner-friendly video explaining the fundamentals of CSS.
+[Video by Dr. Chuck on CSS Basics](https://youtu.be/v6lfSzF8MuI?si=ZD6JdbHaU_lEGPHF): A beginner-friendly video explaining the fundamentals of CSS.

-### Part 1: Introduction to CSS (30 minutes)
+### Introduction to CSS

 #### 1.1 What is CSS?
 - **CSS**: Cascading Style Sheets
 - Controls presentation and layout
-- Separates content from design
+- _Concept_: Separates content from design
-- Current version: CSS3
+- _Concept_: User experience enhancement for the user as the Web evolved

 #### 1.2 How CSS Works
 - Cascading: Multiple style sources (browser, author, user)